SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 Now a data model can be developed being easy and reusable, or complex and tailored to solve a very concrete problem.
 </summary>
-If you google any business, Google will show you on the right within an infobox what the opening hours or the founding year of that business is.
+An example of an easy and reusable data model: if you google any business, Google will show you on the right within an infobox what the opening hours or the founding year of that business is.
 Among others, Google can do this because the website owners used a standardized data model to mark information in their website.
+Not much precision is needed as the information is mainly shown to humans.
+In contrast to this, in *biomedical* science very complex data models following logical rules are created which are very precise such that also computer programs can "understand it".
 </details>

 <details>